ku-sldg/copland/resources/chase-tutorial/README.md

 own.
 The Copland Collection software suite can be downloaded [here](https://copland-lang.org/blog/2021/05/20/Copland-Collection-Released).
 Once the package is downloaded, the README contains instructions for compilation and installation.
-The other tutorial files can be obtained from this repo.
+The other tutorial files can be obtained from this website.

 ## Motivation

 The purpose of remote attestation is for an appraiser to gain trust in a remote system through integrity measurements of its subcomponents.
 However, we face an interesting dilemma.
-If the appraiser is distrusful of the target to begin with, why should the appraiser be any more trustful of the target to faithfully gather the required integrity evidence?
+If the appraiser is distrustful of the target to begin with, why should the appraiser be any more trustful of the target to faithfully gather the required integrity evidence?
 The answer typically lies in relying on layered architectures that allow subcomponents with strong security protections to measure other subcomponents with weaker protections.
 We can use Copland to orchestrate the activities (integrity measurements, evidence bundling, etc.) of a layered attestation.
-But for any given Copland phrase, we would like to know if it leverages the layered architecture in a way that produces trustworthy evidence.
+For any given Copland phrase, we would like to know if it leverages the layered architecture in a way that produces trustworthy evidence.
 In other words, we would like to know all the ways an adversary might interfere with the execution of a Copland phrase to result in evidence that will